 - 0.1 Provide the following information: - a.
 Name of Institution. - b.
 Mailing and website addresses. - c.
 Telephone and fax numbers, email address(es) and the name of the survey visit coordinator. - d.
 Name of President or Chief Executive Officer along with telephone number. - e.
 Name of Dean or Director along with telephone number. - f.
 Name of Program Head or equivalent along with telephone number. - g.
 Date program was established. - h.
 Provincial authority under which the institution operates. - i.
 Program length. - j.
-Name of the Privacy Officer and the position job description. - 0.2 List the Recommendations that resulted from the last accreditation survey report and describe how they were addressed. - 0.3 If the CDAC accredited dental specialty program has established a Dental Specialty Assessment and Training Programs (DSATP) for dental specialists from non-accredited programs to be eligible for certification and licensure in Canada (either "on-site" or at an affiliated institution) the program must provide the documentation requested in Appendix A.
+Name of the Privacy Officer and the position job description. - 0.2 If the CDAC accredited dental specialty program has established a Dental Specialty Assessment and Training Programs (DSATP) for dental specialists from non-accredited programs to be eligible for certification and licensure in Canada (either "on-site" or at an affiliated institution) the program must provide the documentation requested in Appendix A.